martinrue/ofteco/README.md

-# Frekvenco
+# Ofteco

-Frekvenco builds Esperanto usage stats from a list of YouTube videos.
+Ofteco builds Esperanto usage stats from a list of YouTube videos.

 ## Building